 Truckee man faces robbery charge

-A Truckee man remained jailed Monday on a robbery accusation, authorities said.
+A Truckee man facing a robbery charge was free on a $100,000 bond Thursday, authorities said.

 Ryan Charles Hughes, 36, was arrested Monday morning in the 12000 block of Palisades Street.
 He faces charges of robbery and threatening with the intent to terrorize, reports state.